Poker is not an easy game, and those who want to stay ahead of the curve need every bit of help they can get.

 A very short book with large print and lots of white space.
 Very disappointing and not worth it.
 It talks about exploitative strategies when you know your opponents tendencies really well.
 Something that rarely happens in a small tournament.
 Save your money!

-Another book which really helped me improve my poker game.
-I’d go as far as saying, this book actually changed the way I think about the game completely.
+Another book which really helped me improve my poker game is Applications of No Limit Hold'em by Mathew Janda.
+I'd go as far as saying, this book actually changed the way I think about the game completely.

-I read this book at least 5 times and have gone back to test, change and test again the hand ranges and examples Matthew gives in the book.I definitely think this book is underrated on Amazon, but that’s just my opinion.
+I read this book at least 5 times and have gone back to test, change and test again the hand ranges and examples Matthew gives in the book.I definitely think this book is underrated on Amazon with only 8.6 stars, but that's just my opinion.

-This book is written for advanced players so if you are brand new to the game I wouldn’t recommend you dive into this one just yet.
+This book is written for advanced players and contains some high level strategy so if you are brand new to the game I wouldn't recommend you dive into this one just yet.
 Bookmark and come back to it later.

 Matthew discusses the important subject of how to ‘balance your range‘ which might seem useless to some.